ShiJbey/RePraxis/README.md

 ## Building Re:Praxis from source

 Building Re:Praxis from source requires that you have .Net net installed.
-Run the following commands and new `RePraxis.dll` and `RePraxis.pdb` files will be generated within the `src/RePraxis/bin/Debug/net7.0` directory.
+Run the following commands and new `RePraxis.dll` and `RePraxis.pdb` files will be generated under the `dist` directory.

 ```bash
 # Step 1: Clone the repository